seancolsen/query-lens/README.md

     ```json
     {
+      "result_columns": [],
-      "result_columns": []
+      "pk_mappings": []
     }
     ```

-    This way the expected result will validate into an `Analysis` but will surely fail the test assertion.
+    This way the expected result will validate into a `RelationStructure` but will surely fail the test assertion.

 1. Run the test.
 See where it's failing.
 Set breakpoints to inspect the data structures near the failure, stepping backwards up the call stack as necessary.